 Causes of entropion can be further divided into primary or secondary.
 Primary entropion is defined as a congenital anomaly in facial conformation and eyelid support.
 It is much rarer than secondary entropion, which is caused by eyelid spasms, eyelid trauma, infection, or obesity.

-However, the only truly effective treatment for this condition would be the surgical correction, which involves the removal of skin section from the affected eyelid to reverse the inward folding.
-It is critical for dog owners to carefully follow the veterinarian’s treatment plan to maximize the likelihood of successful outcome.
+However, the only truly effective treatment for this condition would be a surgical correction, which involves the removal of the skin section from the affected eyelid to reverse the inward folding.
+It is critical for dog owners to carefully follow the veterinarian’s treatment plan to maximize the likelihood of a successful outcome.
 In most cases, prevention is not possible for primary entropion.
-Secondary entropion could be prevented or at least reduced by having any eye injury examined and treated.
+Secondary entropion could be prevented or at least reduced by having an eye injury examined and treated.